RogueAstro/jekyll-now/index.md

 {: style="text-align:center"}
 ![leonardo-dos-santos](images/profile.jpeg "Leonardo A. dos Santos")

-I am a PhD candidate at the Geneva Observatory, where I work with Prof. [David Ehrenreich](https://obswww.unige.ch/~ehrenrei/homepage/Welcome.html) and many other scientists.
+I am a PhD candidate at the Geneva Observatory, where I work with [David Ehrenreich](https://obswww.unige.ch/~ehrenrei/homepage/Welcome.html) and many other scientists.
 I am also a member of the [NCCR PlanetS](http://nccr-planets.ch) collaboration.

 My main research topic is the detection and characterization of extra-solar planets, more specifically their upper atmospheres.
 I am also interested in solving problems related to the observation and description of stellar atmospheres and developing scientific software for the astronomical community.
 The main instruments I use in my research are high-resolution and/or space-based spectrographs.